A sustainable revolution in the making

 ICAX technology provides a sustainable, on-site renewable energy technology for a wide range of building types.
 Prison houseblocks are particularly suitable, since their highly predictable heating loads and high thermal mass make them ideal for this revolutionary new technology.

 Interseasonal Heat Transfer (IHT) is a patented technology that is complementary to both Solar and Ground Source Heat Pumps.
 IHT provides a method for storing heat for long periods – between seasons.
-This means excess heat generated by solar panels, chillers, or asphalt solar collectors in summer can be deposited in thermal storage until it is needed in winter.
+This means excess heat generated by solar panels, chillers, or asphalt solar collectors in summer can be deposited in thermal storage until it is needed in winter: sustainable energy solutions.

 A Thermal Bank is created by installing pipework in the ground beneath the building when the foundations are created.
 During summer excess heat is transferred from the solar system and deposited in the Thermal Bank.
 During winter heat is withdrawn from the ThermalBank and transferred to the building via a Ground Source Heat Pump.
 For a prison houseblock, the exercise yard makes an ideal collector surface.
 A pipe array is embedded in the surface, just below the asphalt layer, and the heat collected in the summer months can then be stored in the ground beneath the houseblock building.